drycc/workflow/src/installing-workflow/gateway.md

 | ---------------------------- |:-------------:| --------------:|
 | *.drycc.cc                   | A             | 138.91.243.152 |

-Once all of the pods are in the `READY` state, and `*.$host` resolves to the external IP found above, the preparation of ingress has been completed!
+Once all of the pods are in the `READY` state, and `*.$host` resolves to the external IP found above, the preparation of gateway has been completed!

 After installing Workflow, [register a user and deploy an application](../quickstart/deploy-an-app.md).